brealaig/retinal-fov-masking-ablation/README.md

 cd retinal-fov-masking-ablation
 ```

-All commands in this tutorial assume that they are executed from the repository root unless stated otherwise.
+All commands in this guide assume that they are executed from the repository root unless stated otherwise.

 ---